less/less-docs/content/features-overview.md

 @var: white;
 ```

+Inline comments will not carry over to the compiled .css file and won't be imported using the @import directive.

 ### Importing

 Importing works pretty much as expected.
 You can import a `.less` file, and all the variables in it will be available.
 The extension is optionally specified for `.less` files.